FINNGEN/qc_imputation/README.md

 - done per genotyping batch
 - takes glm stats computed in `glm_vs_panel`
 - lists variants with glm p-value less than the given threshold for exclusion
+- allows variants in given regions pass the glm check (such regions should be defined for disease-enriched batches with known genetic signal for the disease)
 - for imputation lists variants that are not in the panel or whose AF in the panel is less than the given threshold
 - creates AF comparison plots batch vs. panel